By Sam Makhoul

 Immune Boosting Anti-inflammatory Foods:

-Searching foods that are both immune boosting and anti-inflammatory?
-Below are a list of foods that do just that and best of all, they are easily accessible.
+Searching foods that are both immune-boosting and anti-inflammatory?
+Below is a list of foods that do just that and best of all, they are easily accessible.

 - Bone broth – preferably consumed as your first meal.
 You can also add crushed ginger, lemon juice, cayenne and fennel seeds for some extra benefits.